 Listening to Your Body for Adequate Recovery Time

 It is essential to listen to your body after every workout.
 Ignoring signs of excessive soreness or fatigue can lead to overtraining and possible injuries.
-To prevent this, it is important to pay attention to your body and rest when necessary.
-It is recommended to allow at least one day per week for your recovery plan.
+To prevent this, paying attention to your body and resting when necessary are important.
+The Journal of Strength and Conditioning Research recommends allowing at least one day per week for your recovery plan.
 Occasionally, taking an extra day of rest is a form of passive and active recovery.
-This will give your muscles the time they need to fully recover.
+This will give your muscles the time they need to recover fully.

 Active Recovery Workout for Muscle Soreness